greenpeace/gpes-old-en-petitions-api-emulator/MySQL.md

 ]);
 ```

-Now configure the options above with the path to your database file.
+Now configure the options above with the path to your SSL keys and other MySQL settings.

 Save the `config.php` file.